All Episodes

 Well, I wouldn't say that.

-It's like uh it's a uh it's like a three-day drive zigzagging up and down, because it's from me to you is one of those you can't get there from here type.
+It's like a three-day drive zigzagging up and down because from me to you is one of those you can't get there from here type of stuff.

-Don't get me going on the east to west highway that the state shut down for several decades, but uh that's best for another call.
+Don't get me going on the east-to-west highway that the state shut down for several decades, but that's us for another call.

 No, no, that's right.

-I love the way in your great state, whenever I do whatever that r what is it, Route 2 that's the big East uh or 302, whichever way it doesn't make any difference, but everyone you take across Maine.
+I love the way in your great state, whatever I do, whatever that, what is it, Route 2, that's the big East or 302, whichever, where it doesn't make any difference, whichever one you take across Maine.

-I love the way in summer they the minute the summer tourists arrive, they uh they just have the one lane uh highway and they're doing all the paving on it.
+I love the way in summer, the minute the summer tourists arrive, they just have the one-lane highway and they're doing all the paving on it.

-Uh let's not complain about the main highway system, because that that'll that'll take us from here till next uh Christmas.
+Let's not complain about the Maine highway system because that'll take us from here till next Christmas.

 We do have LePage in there, not to forget.

-But in any case, uh my comment was about public sector unions.
+But in any case, my comment was about public sector unions.

-And uh I told your screener how that even in uh FDR's era, it's not that he wasn't calm enough to get on with that program, but they understood it was such an obvious uh you know nepotistic grab for power that it just wasn't palatable, you know.
+And I told your screener how that even in FDR's era, not that he wasn't calmy enough to get on with that program, but they understood it was such an obvious, you know, nepotistic grab for power that it just wasn't palatable.

 Now we find it to be, you know, the state of the nation.

-And it goes back to what you were saying about how their politics work eventually.
+And it goes back to what you were saying about how their politics work.

-And uh you know, they're they're great three tenants, you know, Marxist tenants is repetition, repetition, repetition, and here we are, no matter what what what subject you want to look at it, they've just inundated us and desensitized, and here we stand, you know.
+No matter what subject you want to look at it, they've just inundated us and desensitized, and here we stand.

-No, and as and as you point out, um uh w what everyone felt about FDR, he understood the basic the the contradiction uh in public sector unions.
+No, and as you point out, what everyone felt about FDR, he understood the basic, the contradiction in public sector unions.

 There was a fantastic moment.